nahuelc00/rent-a-car-backend-nestjs/README.md

 Backend of the rent a car project.
 Made with NestJs.

-This API has a functionality of register and login.
-Allow get and save cars, clients, users and rents.
+This API has a registration and login functionality.
+Allows you to get and save cars, client, users and rents.

 ## Installation